motib/mathematical-logic/learnsat/readme.txt

 LearnSAT can be obtained from http://code.google.com/p/mlcs/ as an archive learnsat-N.zip.
 Download and upzip the archive.

-The file learnsat.pdf contains a user's guide, a tutorial and documentation of the software.
+The file learnsat-ug.pdf contains a user's guide and documentation of the software.

+A separate distribution learnsat-tutorial-N.zip contains a tutorial on SAT solving with LearnSAT.